Man charged in Utah college student’s death appears in court

-SALT LAKE CITY (AP) — A tech worker charged in the death of a Utah college student has made his first court appearance.
+SALT LAKE CITY (AP) — A tech worker charged in the death of a Utah college student made his first court appearance Monday as friends of the slain woman held hands in the front row.

 Ayoola A. Ajayi appeared by video from jail alongside a court-appointed attorney during a quick hearing Monday to set a future court date.
 He did not speak or enter a plea to murder, kidnapping and other charges.